hd-o/coding-challenge/packages/solid-calendar/README.md

 <Button type='primary' disabled={true} />
 ```

-**Use context with values which are not expected to change for each component instance, but may be changed by parent components if necessary:**
+**Use context with values which are not expected to change for each component instance:**

 ```ts
 const ComponentA = () => {